Pawnee people: Recent history

 In 1906, in preparation for statehood of Oklahoma, the US government dismantled the Pawnee tribal government and civic institutions.
 The tribe reorganized under the Oklahoma Indian Welfare Act of 1936 and established the Pawnee Business Council, the Nasharo (Chiefs) Council, and a tribal constitution, bylaws, and charter.

 In the 1960s, the government settled a suit by the Pawnee Nation regarding their compensation for lands ceded to the US government in the 19th century.
 By an out-of-court settlement in 1964, the Pawnee Nation was awarded $7,316,097 for land ceded to the US and undervalued by the federal government in the previous century.

 Bills such as the Indian Self-Determination and Education Assistance Act of 1975 have allowed the Pawnee Nation to regain some of its self-government.
 The Pawnee continue to practice cultural traditions, meeting twice a year for the intertribal gathering with their kinsmen the Wichita Indians.
 They have an annual four-day Pawnee Homecoming for Pawnee veterans in July.
 Many Pawnee also return to their traditional lands to visit relatives and take part in scheduled powwows.

+In 2004, Pawnee Nation College was founded.
+The college's buildings are built with sandstone from the historical Pawnee Agency and Indian Boarding School.
+In 2025, the college only had ten students enrolled and was still seeking accreditation.